"The land is our first priority"

 Over 50 species of orchids have been recorded on the property and many of these also reach their peak during this time, including Wax-lips, Green Comb Spider Orchids, Pink Fingers, Tall and Nodding Greenhoods and Leopard Orchids.

 The diversity of habitats supports an equally diverse range of fauna.
-This includes 87 species of birds (one of State Significance, nine of regional significance), 24 species of mammals (three of State significance, eight of regional significance), ten species of reptiles and nine species of amphibians.
+This includes 126 species of native birds (one Endangered, 6 Vulnerable, 2 Near Threatened), 20 species of native mammals (three Vulnerable), 13 species of native reptiles (one Vulnerable) and seven species of native amphibians (one Vulnerable).
 Several native fish species are also likely to occur in the permanent waters of Stevenson’s Creek.

 Nocturnal birds and mammals present can be identified by their characteristic calls including the Southern Boobook Owl, Tawny Frogmouth, Powerful Owl, Owlet Nightjar, Koala, Sugar Glider, Common Brushtail and Ringtail Possums and White-throated Nightjar.
 These and other species can be seen and heard on still nights, particularly during the summer and autumn months.